cyanotracker/Cyanosense-2.0/README.md

 **CyanoSense 2.0 (CS2.0)** is a compact, low-cost, open-source spectroradiometer designed to support real-time and offline monitoring of **Cyanobacterial Harmful Algal Blooms (CyanoHABs)** in inland and coastal waters.
 This repository includes all components needed to **reproduce, assemble, and operate** the CS2.0 device.

 > 🛰️ CS2.0 was developed as a complementary in situ validation tool for satellite-based CyanoHAB monitoring.
-> 📝 A scientific publication describing CS2.0 is currently under review.
-Please cite the work appropriately (see [Citation coming soon](#-citation)) and refer to the paper for broader scientific context and applications.
+> 📝 A scientific publication describing CS2.0 now published.
+Please cite the work appropriately (see [Citation section](#-citation)) and refer to the paper for broader scientific context and applications.

 ---